jsdclxvi/Reforestation/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Why did the feline fail the lie detector test?
+Because he be lion.